Jacob Heinrich Elbfas

 Jacob Heinrich Elbfas (c.
-1600 – 1664) was a Baltic German portrait painter.
+1600 – 1664) was a Baltic German portrait painter, active in Sweden.

+Life

-Elbfas was born in Livonia and educated in Strasbourg, in a tradition dating back to Renaissance portraits.
+Elbfas was born in Livonia c.
+1600 and educated in Strasbourg, in a tradition dating back to Renaissance portraits.
 He established himself in Sweden from 1622 and from 1628 in Stockholm where he became a guild master.
-During the period 1634 to 1640 he worked as a court painter for Queen Maria Eleonora.
-He was frequently employed by the Swedish nobility.
+From 1634 to 1640, he worked as a court painter for Queen Maria Eleonora, and was frequently employed by the Swedish nobility.
 His influence on Swedish art was considerable until a new generation of artists were invited by Queen Christina during the 1640s.
-He died in Stockholm.
+He died in Stockholm in 1664.